felixphan/crawl-nodejs/README.md

 ## Installation

 1. yarn install (Yarn is alternatives of npm)
-2. yarn scrapper:vipon `type` (all, upcoming, instant, deal): Crawl by category, `all` is default and unneccessary to input in command
+2. yarn crawl:vipon

 ## Future Enhancement

+1. Crawl with types
-1. Crawl from other pages.
+2. Crawl from other pages
-2. Return propriate Amazon Data (Basic information, ranks..)
-3. Encrypt response
+3. Save to MongoDB
+4. Cron job
+5. CommanderJS
+6. Retrieve appropriate data using AmazonAPI and EbayEPI